mne-tools/mne-python/doc/manual/time_frequency.rst

     in the future.

-The following functions are based on minimum norm estimates (MNE) and return STC objects
+The following functions are based on minimum norm estimates (MNE).

 - :func:`mne.minimum_norm.compute_source_psd_epochs` returns single-trial power spectral density (PSD) esitmates using multi-tapers.
 Here, the time axis actually refers to frequencies, even if labled as time.